dclab-skku/dclab-skku.github.io/docs/_members/hyunsu_jang.md

 github: hyunsu_jang
 ---

-He actively is interested in cutting-edge technologies in the IT and HCI fields.
+He (장현수) actively is interested in cutting-edge technologies in the IT and HCI fields.
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.